 One of the purposes of calling the police is so that there will be an official report compiled for your accident.
 However, it is also important for you to have your own report of what happened.
 Whenever it is convenient, write down, in as much detail as possible, your recollection of the events while everything is still fresh in your mind.
 If you do not have anything to write with, you can use the voice recorder on your cell phone to create an audio report that can be transcribed later on.

 As you interact with the others involved in the accident, the police, witnesses, and when you report the accident to your insurance company, NEVER apologize or admit any wrongdoing.
 In Alabama, if you are found to have “contributed” in any way to the accident (even 1%), you may be barred from recovering damages.
 Be calm, courteous, and polite, but only state the facts of the case as you know them.
 Refrain from speculating on who was to blame and leave that for the experts to sort out.

 Contact an Experienced Motorcycle Accident Lawyer

-Contributory negligence has a high bar to clear, and there are many potential pitfalls that can cause you to lose out on the compensation you need and deserve for the injuries you suffered.
+You have a high bar to clear, and there are many potential pitfalls that can cause you to lose out on the compensation you need and deserve for the injuries you suffered.
 For this and many other reasons, it is absolutely essential to retain strong legal counsel as early as possible after the accident, so your right to recover compensation can be preserved.

 At M. Adam Jones and Associates, we understand that a motorcycle accident injury can exact a major physical, emotional, and financial toll on victims and their families, and we fight hard for every dollar of compensation you deserve.
 We have in-depth knowledge of Alabama personal injury law, and we know what it takes to successfully overcome the challenges victims have when trying to recover damages in our state.